pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 The Query Tool is a powerful, feature-rich environment that allows you to execute arbitrary SQL commands and review the result set.
-You can access the Query Tool via the *Query Tool* menu option on the *Tools* menu, or through the context menu of select nodes of the Browser tree control.
+You can access the Query Tool via the *Query Tool* menu option on the *Tools* menu, or through the context menu of select nodes of the Object explorer control.
 The Query Tool allows you to:

 * Issue ad-hoc SQL queries.